intel-ai/timedf/flyte/README.md

 ## Benchmarking scripts that are used to run Flytekit benchmarks for performance analyzes in development cycle.

-## There are implemented following benchmarks:
+## There are the following benchmarks implemented:
 * taxi
 * census
 * plasticc